PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 Due to the differences between semver and `System.Version`, we may have to keep the two distinct.

-Dependent declared modules not found on the system will prompt to be installed including module name, version, and size unless `-IncludeDependencies` is specified which will install without prompting.
+If the resource requires dependencies that are not already installed, then a prompt will appear _before anything is installed_, listing all the resources including module name, version, size, and repository to be installed unless `-IncludeDependencies` is specified which will install without prompting.
+Rejecting the prompt will result in nothing being installed.

-Declared dependencies are only searched within the same repository as the original module to be installed.
+Declared dependencies are searched and installed using the same trust algorithm as described for `Install-PSResource` above.

+>[!NOTE]
+>Installing dependencies is following the `apt` experience in that it prompts
+>by default instead of automatically installing dependencies.
+Since dependencies
+>can be quite large, this would be equivalent to `ConfirmImpact=High` which
+>would prompt by default.
+>Dependency installation works with `-DestinationPath` parameter.

 ### Saving resources